-NDPW provides a focus around which community Water Smart[®] educators can plan news releases, do television, and radio interviews, run public demonstrations, deliver public training events, and otherwise promote drowning prevention messages and events.
+NDPW provides a focus around which community Water Smart® educators can plan news releases, do television, and radio interviews, run public demonstrations, deliver public training events, and otherwise promote drowning prevention messages and events.
 Many successful community events are launched with a Mayor's Proclamation of Drowning Prevention Week.
+Drowning disproportionately affects marginalized communities, the best community events will be accessible to all.

-The themes below will be advertised throughout Canada during NDPW.
+The themes below will be promoted throughout Canada during NDPW.
 These themes address trends seen in the Society's drowning reports and data from the Drowning Prevention Research Centre.
 The messages are suggestions for how to target the 7 key themes of NDPW.
-These themes and messages can be used on social media - be sure to include the #NDPW2021 and #SNPN2021 hashtags.
-When posting or creating pictures, remember people are diverse, so try to include all people in social media pictures.
+These themes and messages can be used on social media - be sure to include the #NDPW2023 and #SNPN2023 hashtags.
+When posting or creating pictures, remember people are diverse, inclusion is key.